Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 0x1005	0x04	FN+F5		Radio.
 Enables/disables
 				the internal Bluetooth hardware
-				and W-WAN card if left in control of the firmware.
-Does not affect
-				the WLAN card.
+				and W-WAN card if left in control of the woke firmware.
+Does not affect the WLAN card.
 				Should be used to turn on/off all radios (Bluetooth+W-WAN+WLAN),